aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/patch-code-barcodes/_index.md

 {{< /highlight >}}

-## Generation Modes
+## **Generation Modes**
 ***Aspose.BarCode for .NET*** enables different modes of generating *PatchCode* barcodes: as separate images or as A4 or US Letter pages with portrait or landscape orientation.
-Moreover, the library allows adding an optional complementary QR code as a source of supplement information that may be required to process scanning tasks.
+Moreover, the library allows adding an optional complementary *QR Code* as a source of supplement information that may be required to process scanning tasks.
 Setting other barcode types as complementary barcodes is not supported.

 **Setting Generation Format**